wlach/wrla.ch/src/pages/about.md

 - I am _mostly_ vegetarian (sometimes I eat mussels, oysters and other invertebrates).
 - I prefer they/them pronouns.

 I try to be judicious about using social media.
-That said, there's a bunch of places you can find me:
+That said, you can find me on:

-- [mastodon] (semi-frequently updated)
+- [mastodon]
-- [instagram] (infrequently)
-- [dreamwidth] (for more personal stuff, also infrequent)
 - [linkedin]
 - [github]